TeamNeko/teamneko.github.io/source/_posts/2015-03-05-vienna-dot-rb-number-22.markdown

 It's quite humbling that so many people are not just willing, but eager to help and support us in this endeavor.
 It's wonderful inspiration to pay it forward and again, more proof that I really should not have been at all nervous the first night I ventured to a vienna.rb.

 Laura Gaetano was the last speaker of the evening, with a talk that opened the evening's discussions.
 The topic was *Github as a Project Management Tool*.
 The talk explained the way in which Laura and her team use Github to track things, and the discussion broadened to include experience people have with Trello and Blossom.
 As a beginner in this industry, I found it really helpful to get an overview of how to effectively manage projects with some personal feedback thrown in.

+This was a particularly encouraging edition of Vienna.rb.
+Excitement is building for our upcoming application!

+Shelly